 - Optional: 4.4 ounces fresh mozzarella cheese, diced, you can leave this out for a slightly lighter/less cheesy arancino

 - Pinch salt

 - 2 inches vegetable oil, for frying

 Note: while there are multiple steps to this recipe, Sicilian arancini is broken down into workable categories to help you better plan for preparation and cooking.

 Make the Rice

-- In a large saucepan over medium-high heat, place the rice, saffron and 1 1/2 cups water.
-Bring to a boil, cover, and reduce heat to low.
-Let simmer about 15 to 20 minutes or until all of the water has been absorbed.
+Cover, reduce heat to low, and let simmer about 15 to 20 minutes or until all of the water has been absorbed.

 Make the Meat Sauce and Filling